 Compulsory Family Dispute Resolution

 It is generally compulsory for parties to a family law dispute to attempt family dispute resolution prior to commencing court proceedings.
 When parties attend family law dispute resolution, they are provided with a certificate under section 60I of the Family Law Act.
-The sole purpose of the 60I certificate is to provide evidence to the Family Court or the Federal Circuit Court that the parties attempted to resolve their dispute with the assistance of Family Dispute Resolution (FDR) prior to commencing court proceedings.
+The sole purpose of the 60I certificate is to provide evidence to the Federal Circuit and Family Court of Australia that the parties attempted to resolve their dispute with the assistance of Family Dispute Resolution (FDR) prior to commencing court proceedings.

 In some cases, it is possible to get an exemption from the requirement to attempt family dispute resolution – for example, in matters where there has been family violence.